-As a project manager, my goal is to guide a project through all five stages with the appropriate stakeholders and manage the processes to execute and deliver on the project.
+As project managers goal is to guide a project through all five stages with the appropriate stakeholders and manage the processes to execute and deliver on the project.
 Risk analysis and accounting is therefore a key component to project management.
-By taking more time during the Initiating and Planning stages, we can better understand risks throughout the lifecycle and mitigate them before they become a critical project failure risk.
+By taking more time during the Initiating and Planning stages, they can better understand risks throughout the lifecycle and mitigate them before they become a critical project failure risk.

 The final stage, Closing, is the least risky, but the risk of project failure is still present.